Utah's Canning Industry

 1919 (5 plants), 1924 (5 plants), 1934 (5 plants), 1936 (7 plants), 1961 (6 plants)

-- The Starr Canning Company property, located at about 2300 North west of the UP tracks in Roy, had been sold to the Utah Packing Company in March 1917.
+The Starr Canning Company property, located at about 2300 North west of the UP tracks in Roy, was sold to the Utah Packing Company in March 1917.

-- The property in South Weber had been sold to the Utah Packing Company by the Morgan Canning Company in January 1918, which had purchased it in March 1917.
+The property in South Weber was sold to the Utah Packing Company by the Morgan Canning Company in January 1918, which purchased it in March 1917.
 (Davis County Grantee's Index, Book 2, and Book of Deeds C, p.
 222)

 Utah Packers, Incorporated